samplawski/currency-converter/README.md

 - Convert PLN to USD, EUR, and GBP
 - Simple and intuitive user interface
 - Responsive design that works on desktop and mobile devices
+- links in the footer to:
+    - the project's GitHub repository
+    - contact the creator via email

 ## 3. Technologies Used

-The converter is built with HTML, CSS, and JavaScript.
+The converter is built with the use of:
+- HTML
+- CSS
+- JavaScript
+- BEM convention.

 The following external libraries are used in this project:

 - normalize.css - for consistent styling across browsers
 - Google Fonts - for the "Roboto" font used throughout the page